 In this example, the device will have Back Level version 1 after step 2.
 If you attempt to program with bitstream in step 3, it will fail.
 If the device attempts to reprogram, it will initiate Programming Recovery with the Golden/Recovery bitstream.
-Since the Golden/Recovery Bitstream has Design version 1, which is less than or
+Since the Golden/Recovery Bitstream has Design version 1, which is less than or equal to the Back Level version in the device, it will fail.
+If the Bypass Back Level version option is selected, this back level protection check will be bypassed for the Golden/Recovery Bitstream only and it will succeed.

-Bitstream files - Lists all the bitstream files that will be exported.
+Bitstream files to be exported - Lists all the bitstream files that will be exported.